scubamatrix/CPSC-650/README.md

 ## [Python quickstart](./tflite)

-This is a local repo based on the Python quickstart tutorial using TensorFlow Lite with Python for embedded devices based on Linux such as Raspberry Pi and Coral devices with Edge TPU.
+This repo is based on the Python quickstart tutorial using TensorFlow Lite with Python for embedded devices based on Linux such as Raspberry Pi and Coral devices with Edge TPU.

 ## [Edge TPU simple camera examples](https://github.com/google-coral/examples-camera)